TheAnaRina/dev-wamtar/README.md

 [More detailed instructions on building the project.](https://docs.spacestation14.com/en/general-development/setup.html)

-## License
+## Licensing/Attribution (More in-depth information can be found in Legal.md):

-All code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT).
+- Unless specified otherwise, all Assets, Code, or Content inside any _AlphaParadox folder, fall under the terms specified in AP-LICENSE.txt and the [Space Kobold Games CLA] ([https://cla.SpaceKoboldGames.com](https://gist.github.com/SpaceKoboldGames/63bdf4b32036c005e90cb6cdb7df8e0e).

-Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
-Assets have their license and the copyright in the metadata file.
-[Example](https://github.com/space-wizards/space-station-14/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).
+-  __**You may not apply secondary licenses to SpaceKobolds/AlphaParadox code/content (MPL Exhibit-B) without written permission from Space Kobolds (in this case we will grant you a separate license).
+This is to make sure that Alpha-Paradox's code is available to be improved by the community and prevent further fragmenting the community due to license conflicts.**__

-Note that some assets are licensed under the non-commercial [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) or similar non-commercial licenses and will need to be removed if you wish to use this project commercially.
+- Any content from SpaceWizards/SpaceStation14 without specified licensing is licensed under MIT (LICENSE.txt).
+Most Space Wizards assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) to Space Wizards Federation & Contributors unless another license is stated.